hkhard/TibberP1Integration/README.md

 If you encounter any issues:
 1. Check the Home Assistant logs for any error messages related to the Tibber P1 Meter integration.
 2. Ensure your Tibber API access token is correct and has the necessary permissions.
-3. Verify that your ESP8266 device is correctly set up and communicating with your MQTT broker.
+3. Verify that your P1 meter is correctly set up and communicating with your MQTT broker.

 For more detailed troubleshooting steps, please refer to our [Troubleshooting Guide](https://github.com/hkhard/TibberP1Integration/wiki/Troubleshooting) in the wiki.